Appdynamics/AppDynamics.DEXTER/README.md

 By extracting the data from AppDynamics and storing it locally, the data can be preserved with full fidelity indefinitely and interrogated in new and novel ways.

-# Learn More about Capabilities
-The 3 part [Walkthrough](https://github.com/Appdynamics/AppDynamics.DEXTER/wiki/Getting-Started-Walkthrough) gives an overview and screenshots of the tool in action.

 # Scenarios Enabled by This Tool
 Here are some scenarios that are possible with data provided by AppDynamics DEXTER:
 * Investigation of what is detected and reporting across multiple Controllers and multiple Applications